HUMOR

 Laugh:

-To smile while making sounds with your voice that show you think something is funny or you are happy:
+making sounds with your voice that show you think something is funny or you are

 "They laughed at her jokes."